slateci/slateci.github.io/_posts/2020-04-16-jupyterlab-and-condor.md

 ###### Note: If deployment fails due to an instance name that's already been chosen by another user, please choose a different instance name and try running the above command again.

-Once the application is successfully installed, SLATE will give you an instance ID, in our example *instance_1sGae98se*, which you will need in the next steps.
+Once the application is successfully installed, SLATE will give you an instance ID, in our example *instance_1sGae98se*, which you will need in following steps.
 Now we need to learn the address, and tokens for the deployed application instance.
 Inspect the instance's info:

 	$ slate instance info instance_1sGae98se
 	Name                        Started                         Group         Cluster     ID